shoaib-ankon/Alarm-Data-Manipulation/README.md

 # Alarm-Data-Window-Tool
-A tool which can import, sort and display data from csv/txt file with PHP, MySQL, Bootstrap and HTML.
+A tool which can import, sort, displayaand delete data from csv/txt file with PHP, MySQL, Bootstrap and HTML.